-The scorecard is designed to allow users to quickly assess the extent to which a country’s policy environment enables and supports youth access to and use of FP through the promotion of evidence-based practices.
-The scorecard can be used by governments, donors, and advocates to evaluate a country’s youth FP policy environment, set policy priorities and guide future commitments, and compare policy environments across countries.
+The Scorecard allows users to quickly assess the extent to which a country’s policy environment enables and supports youth access to and use of FP through the promotion of evidence-based practices.
+It can be used by governments, donors, and advocates to evaluate a country’s youth FP policy environment, set policy priorities and guide future commitments, and compare policy environments across countries.

 The 2019 Scorecard includes data for 16 countries: Benin, Burkina Faso, Côte d’Ivoire, Democratic Republic of the Congo, Ethiopia, Guinea, Kenya, Mali, Mauritania, Niger, Nigeria, Senegal, Sindh (Pakistan), Tanzania, Togo, and Uganda.Scorecard Summary